The Perfect American: Act 2

 Josh asks him how he created and drew so many characters.
-Walt replies that he's a great storyteller, who motivates and inspires his employees: "I have not done everything, but without me there would be no movies."
+Walt replies that he is a great storyteller, who motivates and inspires his employees: "I have not done everything, but without me there would be no movies."
 Josh believes Walt is godlike: "I realized, Walt: you are like God."
 Walt nods thoughtfully, "Well, in a way."
 A happy god?
 "Sometimes" he answers.